romejj/jekyll-now/_posts/2020-1-1-Expense-Analysis.md

     return txns
 {% endhighlight %}

-When a list of transactions is passed as an argument, the function will check if each transaction ends with either a floating-point number or the letters "CR".
-If it doesn't, it removes the last characters until either condition is satisfied.
-Furthermore, for those transactions that end with the letters "CR", the letters are removed and a negative sign is added in front.

 My source directory contains the entire 2020 statements from both DBS and UOB.
 Putting all the pieces together, running the above codes on all the files will give all 2020 transactions: